Chang Youjeong: Finding Mr. Destiny

 Following a survey of 1,000 musical enthusiasts by CJ Entertainment in 2005, Oh Man-seok and Um Ki-joon, the top-ranked male actors, were selected as leads.
 Both actors were popular among the main target audience of women in their 20s and 30s and have previously worked together in popular musicals; the female lead was Oh Na-ra.
 Additionally, the production company incorporated audience feedback into marketing, creating posters based on survey results about first loves.
 A photo exhibition titled April in Love featuring the cast was held at Daehangno Semihwarang.
 The company also introduced a new royalty payment system for lyricists and composers based on sales.

-Now directed by Kim Dal-joong, the musical premiered on June 2, 2006 and ran at Daehangno Arts Center 1 until July 30, 2006.
+Now directed by Kim Dal-joong, the musical premiered on June 2, 2006, and ran at Daehangno Arts Center 1 until July 30, 2006.
 It then achieved a record-breaking seat occupancy rate of over 92% (80% paid).
 As a result, CJ Entertainment decided to extend the run of the musical by two weeks to August 15.
-It went on to win four awards at the 1st Musical Awards, with Jang winning Best Lyricist and Best Screenwriter, Jeon Byeong-wook winning Best Supporting Actor, and Oh Man-seok and Oh Na-ra winning Most Popular Actor and Most Popular Actress, respectively.
+It went on to win four awards at the 1st Musical Awards, with Chang winning Best Lyricist and Best Screenwriter, Jeon Byeong-wook winning Best Supporting Actor, and Oh Man-seok and Oh Na-ra winning Most Popular Actor and Most Popular Actress, respectively.
 The musical was also nominated for Best Composition (Kim Hye-sung) and Best Work.
 It won first place in the category of Best Creative Musical of 2006, voted by Interpark netizens.

-In September 2006, the musical Finding Kim Jong-wook held auditions for the cast and returned for a second season in December 2006 with Jang as director.
+In September 2006, the musical Finding Kim Jong-wook held auditions for the cast and returned for a second season in December 2006 with Chang as director.
 Oh Na-ra reprised her role as the female lead, An Yu-jin joined her in the same role, while Shin Sung-rok, Won Ki-joon, and Jeon Byeong-wook—the latter of whom was popular as a multi-man at the time of the premiere—were triple-cast as a Kim Jong-wook.
 The multi-man role, which included 18 different roles, was played by Kim Se-jun.
 The production was staged at the Seoul Daehangno Arts Center in December 2006.